puppetlabs/bolt/pre-docs/writing_plans.md

 Indicators that a plan has run successfully or failed.

 Any plan that completes execution without an error is considered successful.
 The `bolt` command exits 0 and any calling plans continue execution.
-When a plan is unsuccessful and you have reason to believe the caller should not continue as normal, it fails with the `fail_plan` function.
-This causes the bolt command to exit non-zero and prevents calling plans executing any further, unless `run_plan` was called with `_catch_errors`.
+If any calls to `run_` functions fail without `_catch_errors` then the plan will hald execution and be considered a failure.
+Any calling plans will also halt until a `run_plan` call with `_catch_errors` is reached.
+If one isn't the `bolt` command will exit 2.
+When writing a plan if you have reason to believe it has failed you can fail the plan with the `fail_plan` function.
+This causes the bolt command to exit 2 and prevents calling plans executing any further, unless `run_plan` was called with `_catch_errors`.

 ### Failing plans